aws-samples/sample-use-of-php-sdk-to-get-temporary-credentials-with-amazon-cognito/README.md

-# PHP cognito credentials sample
+# Sample use of PHP SDK to get temporary credentials with Amazon Cognito

 This code example shows how to retrieve temporary credentials from the Cognito service API, using the PHP SDK.